 The point I want to make is nothing that is actually good is ruined by having aspects revealed before you experience them for the first time.
 If a game, movie or book is actually good than know amount of familiarity with it, prior to your own experience, can do anything to diminish it.
 In stating this, I am not suggesting that you go out of your way to reveal plot details of books you’ve enjoyed to people who might be interested, but I am suggesting that people tend to overreact when this happens to them.
 Nothing that is genuinely good can be spoiled with knowledge of it.

 There are a couple of reasons I can think of for why concern for spoilers has become so prevalent.
 The first is that media seems to increasingly rely on shocking people.
 Think of Game of Thrones as a major example of this.
+I should add here that I don’t approve of or encourage people to watch this show.
 By the way, I knew what happened at the end of the first season and I still enjoyed watching it.
 I’ve not watched it but this also seems to be so for The Walking Dead series among others.
 The other reason is that people have shorter attention spans that demand constant excitement and modern media has adapted to, if not encouraged this.
 This has also seen an increase in the problem of “filler” as writers prepare the audience for their next shock.

 It would be nice if people could try and take a step back and try to appreciate something as a whole for what it does rather than greedily consuming media for a brief high.
 As with all drug use, it can only numb your senses.